MannLabs/proteomics_lab_agent/data/DisconnectColumn_protocolCorrect.md

 5. Attach the NanoViper adapter to the sample line for easier handling.
 6. Hold the column fitting with pliers for easier handling.
 7. Unscrew the NanoViper connector to detach the sample line from the IonOpticks column by turning it counter clock-wise.
-8. Position the sample line ensuring it forms a gentle curve.
+8. Position the sample line ensuring it does not bend.
 One method is to place it over the transparent bumper of the Evosep.

 ## Expected Results
+- The timsTOF is in standby mode
 - The column should be completely detached from the Evosep
-- The timsTOF is in standby mode

 ## Figures
 Figure 1: TimsControl